drawveloper/act/README.md

 A runner is a docker image with a server which receives requests with a service state hash.

-## Three relationships - extend, configure, depend
+## TODO:  Three relationships - extend, configure, depend

 ### Apps extend Apps